Azure/azure-sdk-for-net/sdk/appconfiguration/Azure.Data.AppConfiguration/README.md

 For example, MaxRequests may be 100 in "NorthAmerica" and 200 in "WestEurope".
 By creating a Configuration Setting named MaxRequests with a label of "NorthAmerica" and another, only with a different value, with a "WestEurope" label, an application can seamlessly retrieve Configuration Settings as it runs in these two dimensions.

-Azure App Configuration allow users to create a point-in-time snapshot of their configuration store, providing them with enhanced flexibility and control over their configuration settings.
-This feature enables users to create backups and easily restore their configurations to a previous state when needed.
-Users can create immutable, composed views of their configuration store that they can release with their application.
-The immutability of these snapshots ensures that users can confidently rollback to a last-known-good configuration in the event of an issue with newer configuration.
+Azure App Configuration allows users to create a point-in-time snapshot of their configuration store, providing them with the ability to treat settings as one consistent version.
+This feature enables applications to hold a consistent view of configuration, ensuring that there are no version mismatches to individual settings due to reading as updates were made.
+Snapshots are immutable, ensuring that configuration can confidently be rolled back to a last-known-good configuration in the event of a problem.

 ### Thread safety